getgrav/grav-learn/pages/06.forms/01.blueprints/12.example-page-blueprint/docs.md

     category: docs
 ---

-### Extend from the default page, and add some options

-With a page blueprint you can 100% configure the page editing form.
+**Page Blueprints** extend from the default page, and give you the ability to add options.
+Basically, custom pages can come to life by using page blueprints.
+With a page blueprint, you can 100% configure the editing form for a page as it appears in the Admin.

 If you want to use the default page form, and just add a couple of select boxes for example, you can extend from the default page.

-This will use the default page form, and append a text field to the "Advanced" tab:
+This will use the default page form, and append a text field to the **Advanced** tab:

 ```yaml
 title: Gallery